hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub_custom_domain.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the web pubsub Custom Domain.
+* `name` - (Required) Specifies the name of the Web PubSub Custom Domain.
 Changing this forces a new resource to be created.

-* `web_pubsub_id` - (Required) The web pubsub ID of the Web Pubsub Custom Domain.
+* `domain_name` - (Required) Specifies the custom domain name of the Web PubSub Custom Domain.
 Changing this forces a new resource to be created.

+-> **NOTE:** Please ensure the custom domain name is included in the Subject Alternative Names of the selected Web PubSub Custom Certificate.

-* `web_pubsub_custom_certificate_id` - (Required) The web pubsub custom certificate id of the Web Pubsub Custom Domain.
+* `web_pubsub_id` - (Required) Specifies the Web PubSub ID of the Web PubSub Custom Domain.
 Changing this forces a new resource to be created.

-* `domain_name` - (Required) The custom domain name of the Web Pubsub Custom Domain.
+* `web_pubsub_custom_certificate_id` - (Required) Specifies the Web PubSub Custom Certificate ID of the Web PubSub Custom Domain.
 Changing this forces a new resource to be created.

--> **NOTE:** Please ensure the custom domain name is included in the subject alternative names of the selected Web Pubsub custom certificate.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID of the Web Pubsub Custom Domain.
+* `id` - The ID of the Web PubSub Custom Domain.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Custom Domain of the Web Pubsub service
+* `create` - (Defaults to 30 minutes) Used when creating the custom domain of the Web PubSub service
-* `read` - (Defaults to 5 minutes) Used when retrieving the Custom Domain of the Web Pubsub service
+* `read` - (Defaults to 5 minutes) Used when retrieving the custom domain of the Web PubSub service
-* `delete` - (Defaults to 30 minutes) Used when deleting the Custom Domain of the Web Pubsub service
+* `delete` - (Defaults to 30 minutes) Used when deleting the custom domain of the Web PubSub service

 ## Import

-Custom Domain for a Web Pubsub service can be imported using the `resource id`, e.g.
+Custom Domain for a Web PubSub service can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_web_pubsub_custom_domain.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/group1/providers/Microsoft.SignalRService/WebPubSub/webpubsub1/customDomains/customDomain1